Pips Answer for Tuesday, December 23, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-23
+NYT Pips easy answer for 2025-12-23

-Answer for 2025-12-23
+Complete answer for 2025-12-23 (Easy)

 I started my morning with the Easy puzzle by Ian Livengood, and it was a great way to wake up the brain.
 The first thing I noticed were those high sum targets.